getrambo/apps-script-tutorial/README.md

 ## Create a Gmail account

+To complete this lesson, you need a temporary Gmail account.

 Google Slides comes with Gmail.

-However, running scripts requires two-factor authentication disabled and access to personal data, so it is safer and faster to run these exercises from a temporary Gmail account.
+However, running scripts requires two-factor authentication disabled and access to personal data; it is safer and faster to run these exercises from a temporary Gmail account.

 Open a web browser.